YashdalfTheGray/todos-tester/README.md

 The first thing to do is to create a file in the project directory called `.env` and add some keys to it.
 The keys are listed below.
 The firebase keys are the same ones that you used to set up [the webapp](https://github.com/YashdalfTheGray/todos) that this tester goes with.

-The `DEBUG` variable has 3 possible values, `none` which only creates a `manifest.json`, `screenshot` which will take screenshots at the end of each test and `interactive` which will take screenshots and run puppeteer in non-headless mode.
+The `DEBUG` variable has 3 possible values, `none` which runs silently, `screenshot` which will take screenshots at the end of each test and `interactive` which will take screenshots and run puppeteer in non-headless mode.
 The interactive mode doesn't work under Docker so it will be ignored.
+The default value for `DEBUG` is `none`.

+**NOTE** - If you don't include the `TEST_URL` environment variable, Jest may fail with a cryptic error.

 ```
 TEST_URL=<server_url>